ksbulgakov/test-task-FlowMapp/README.md

 ## Discription

 A task from FlowMapp.
-The task is to build a function for croping and resizing images. the function should return a promise with croped image's blob.
+The task is to build a function for croping and resizing images.
+The function should return a promise with croped image's blob.

 To look at the result locally input into a terminal: